Maitry2402/Resume-Parser/README.md

 Although some functions are yet to be fully integrated, the existing features operate independently and effectively.
 The project aims to deliver a comprehensive solution with future updates.

-Explore individual scripts and code in our [GitHub repository](https://github.com/Maitry2402/Resume-Parser) (add your repository link here).
+Explore individual scripts and code in our [GitHub repository](https://github.com/Maitry2402/Resume-Parser).

 ---